 History Curriculum Design

 Our History sequence in KS1 builds upon the children's knowledge of new and old from EYFS.
 We build the historical knowledge up in KS1 by first starting it as local history of place and local significant people, so that children can then relate to the changes within their community.
-As children move into Year 2, children study internationally significant people; this is placed alongside Geography knowledge of other countries, so children are able to further understand how important people made a difference to another country.
+As children move into Year 2, they study internationally significant people; this is placed alongside Geography knowledge of other countries, so children are able to further understand how important people made a difference to another country.
 Children's understanding of monarchy and castles is also placed in Year 2 so that the geographical content of the UK helps them to put into context where Kings and Queens made a difference to in the UK.

-As children move into KS2, the History curriculum is structured so that children study times and civilizations in chronological order.
+As children move into KS2, the History curriculum is structured so that they study times and civilizations in chronological order.
 By doing this it allows the children to build a better understanding of how civilisations how risen and fallen and what has led to present day.
-They can put technological, social, political and environmental factors into context and understand how the civilisations in which they have previously studied impact upon what they are currently studying.
+They can put technological, social, political and environmental factors into context and understand how the civilisations which they have previously studied impact upon what they are currently studying.